scrapinghub/exporters/docs/modules.rst

 Export Formatters
 ~~~~~~~~~~~~~~~~~
-Exporters project support exporting using different formats.
-This formatting is handled by
-export formatters modules.
+Exporters use formatter modules to export in different formats.
 An export formatter must implement the following method:

     - format(batch)
         It adds formatting info to all the items from a batch.
 Every item, which is a BaseRecord,